codsen/codsen/packages/string-process-comma-separated/README.md

 | `input`        | String           | yes         | Input string                           |
 | `opts`         | Plain object     | yes         | Options Object.
 See below for its API. |

 If input arguments are supplied have any other types, an error will be `throw`n.
+Empty string or no options object (thus no callbacks) is fine, program will exit early.

 **[⬆ back to top](#)**

 ### Options Object

+Main thing, you must pass the callbacks in the options object, `cb` and `errCb`:

 | An Options Object's key | Type of its value      | Default      | Description                                              |
 | ----------------------- | ---------------------- | ------------ | -------------------------------------------------------- |